TranMK/Sp2025Lab3GH/README.md

 Group members:

-- Ansh Mendiratta
+- Ansh Mendiratta(33%): Main, Show and TVShow class implementation
-- Khoi Tran
+- Khoi Tran(33%): Movie class implementation and testing
-- Thanh Tin
+- Thanh Tin(33%): Movie class implementation

 ## class `Show`
 - `Show::play()` will be available to derived classes and will be implemented in and call by the derived class (note the `virtual`).